Stats & Training

 Tutor Moves

-Emolga works as a pivot with 428 BST behind it.
-C-Tier on our list — a situational pick that fills a niche.
-That 103 base Speed does the heavy lifting.
+In Legends: Z-A, Emolga works as a pivot with 428 BST behind it.
+C-Tier on our list: a niche pick in Legends: Z-A's meta.
+Defog with Heavy-Duty Boots is the standard set.

 Since Black & White, Emolga has been obtainable in 8 games.
 A Generation 5 debut means a shorter history, but Emolga has appeared steadily across every generation since.